outkasst/ProstheticArm/README.md

 # AboveElbowSocket3D
-Fusion360 Files for Upper Arm Above ELBOW Socket, Modular Design: With Abobe ELBOW Socket, Elbow, ForeArm , Hand printed as separate sections then joined together , NO Addional Screw required.
+Fusion360 Files for Upper Arm Passive 3D printed Design.
+Modular Design: With Abobe ELBOW Socket, Elbow, ForeArm , Hand printed as separate sections then joined together , NO Addional Screw required.
 GLUE is required.
 Can be resized.
 Print with: The following Materials: